September 28, 2021

 In 1864, James Clerk Maxwell demonstrated mathematically that electromagnetic waves could spread and radiate freely through space.
 By 1880, Heinrich Rudolf Hertz conclusively proved the existence of airborne electromagnetic waves, confirming Maxwell’s theory.

 It took almost another 20 years for the term “radio” to be universally adopted to describe electromagnetic radiation.
 But by 1894, Gugliemo Marconi, an Italian inventor, had engineered the first wireless telegraphy application based on Hertzian waves.
 It used radio waves to transmit morse code.
-At a turning point in the history of radio, he successfully demonstrated how the system could be used in military and marine communications.
+At a turning point in the two-way radio history, he successfully demonstrated how the system could be used in military and marine communications.

 The application, which became the radio receiver, worked by changing signals or sounds into sound waves that traveled via air through solid objects into sounds that could be heard.
 Patenting the rights for radio, Marconi built a successful business, the British Marconi Company.
 This business developed radio equipment and communication services.

 Marconi won the Nobel Prize in Physics in 1909 and opened the world’s first radio factory in Chelmsford, England, in 1912, which was commercially successful on a global scale.

 In 1920, the first radio news program was broadcast in Detroit, Michigan.
 This was followed quickly by public broadcasts of concerts and sports events.
 However, the number of people who had access to a radio was still very limited.

 In 1923, the first mobile two-way radio, an early precursor to radios such as the MXT115 MicroMobile Two-Way Radio,” was developed in Australia.
 It could both transmit and receive radio waves.
 These two-way radios formed the foundation of what is used today and sold by Midland.